-Learning About Muslims, was recently released in March 2017.
+Learning About Muslims, was released in March 2017.
 It is a collection of: traditional Muslim stories and poetry; stories about Muslims in the news; and stories about Muslims I met and things I learned at meetings of the

 Interfaith Story Circle Program (Albany, Schenectady and Troy, NY.)

 My fourth CD,

 American Women Mid-20th Century, won a